 On June 30, 1941, Tony was inducted into the U.S. Army.
 After basic training at Schofield Barracks, he was assigned to Service Company of the 298th Infantry Regiment at Schofield.

-Private Itsuki Oshita left Honolulu in June 1942, with the contingent of soldiers who would be designated the 100th Infantry Battalion (Separate) after they arrived in Oakland, California.
+In June 1942, Private Itsuki Oshita departed Honolulu on the U.S. Army transport ship, USAT Maui, with the contingent of soldiers that were designated the 100th Infantry Battalion (Separate) when they arrived in Oakland, California.
 Following initial training at Camp McCoy, Wisconsin, they went to Camp Shelby, Mississippi, for more training, including military maneuvers at Camp Claiborne, Louisiana.
 They left Camp Shelby on August 11, 1943, for the 2-day train trip to New Jersey.

 On August 21 they went by train to Brooklyn, New York, ferried to Staten Island, and boarded the S.S.
 James Parker for the 12-day Atlantic crossing.
 On the ship manifest Oshita was listed as a member of Headquarters Company, Service Company, Ammunition and Pioneer Platoon.
 The 100th arrived in Oran, Algeria, on September 2 where they remained for nearly three weeks.
-On the 22nd the 100th arrived in Salerno, Italy, to participate in the Naples-Foggia Campaign.
+Three weeks later the 100th arrived in Salerno, Italy, to participate in the Naples-Foggia Campaign.